BarakBinyamin/BLE_LED_Display/GUI_Alternative/README.md

 ## Deployment

-- [x] click the Excecutable_Link.desktop and trust it
+:heavy_check_mark: click the Excecutable_Link.desktop and trust it